 Accreditation is granted for a period of three years following approval.
 If there are any changes to the details of your original accreditation application, including training supervisor and practice manager positions, WAGPET is to be notified immediately in writing.

 WAGPET undertakes ongoing monitoring and assessment of all accredited GP supervisors and training facilities, and conducts a formal reaccreditation review every three years to ensure the College standards continue to be met.

 Supervisors should be aware that accreditation is site-specific and they are not able to transfer accreditation from one practice to another.
 If a supervisor moves to a new practice and wishes to continue supervising registrars on the program, an application for accreditation will need to be submitted for the new practice.

 - How to apply

-To become an accredited training practice or facility, you will first need to speak with WAGPET to express your interest in hosting registrars and/or prevocational doctors.
-Your practice and GPs will need to meet basic eligibility criteria before an application will be sent to you.
+To become an accredited GP supervisor, you will first need to speak with WAGPET to express your interest in hosting registrars and/or prevocational doctors.
+Your practice and the GPs in employment there will need to meet basic eligibility criteria before an application will be sent to you.

 The minimum criteria are as follows: